truera/trulens/docs/attribution_parameterization.md

 **InputCut** is model args / kwargs
 **OutputCut** is the model output

-**BaselineCut** is the tensor associated with the Integrated gradients baseline.
+**Baseline Cut** is the tensor associated with the Integrated gradients baseline.
 Can be the InputCut or later.
-**DoICut** is the tensor associated with explanation sampling.
+**DoI Cut** is the tensor associated with explanation sampling.
 Can be the BaselineCut or later
-**AttributionCut** is the tensor that should be explained.
+**Attribution Cut** is the tensor that should be explained.
 Can be the DoICut or later
-**QoICut** is what is being explained with a QoI.
+**QoI Cut** is what is being explained with a QoI.
 Must be after the AttributionCut